-So with that in mind, for your team to meet this expected quality, every customer interaction or engagement with the product is valuable information in understanding who they're creating for and dealing with - whether for marketing messaging, the support process, or the product onboarding/experience.
+So with that in mind, for your team to meet this expected quality, every customer interaction or engagement with the product provides valuable information on the end user - whether for marketing messaging, the support process, or the product onboarding/experience.
 The purpose of any strategy in a business is ultimately to gain revenue.
 The people providing that are obviously the customers, so knowing what they want is crucial to the purpose.